-In terms of selecting products more appropriate for the spring, look for keywords like brightening, rejuvenating, repairing, or exfoliating, rather than hydrating, calming or soothing, which are more tailored towards avoiding dry winter skin.
-Come spring, “you may be able to use fewer products that are primarily formulated to be moisturizing and hydrating, and more products with active ingredients like antioxidants, alpha hydroxy acids or retinoids, for example,” says Hadley King M.D., a board-certified dermatologist in New York City.
+Picking the right spring beauty routine has its struggles.
+In terms of selecting products more appropriate for the spring, look for keywords like brightening, rejuvenating, repairing or exfoliating, rather than hydrating, calming or soothing, which are more tailored towards avoiding dry winter skin.
+Come spring, “you may be able to use fewer products that are primarily formulated to be moisturizing and hydrating, and more products with active ingredients like antioxidants, alpha hydroxy acids or retinoids, for example,” says Hadley King, M.D., a board-certified dermatologist in New York City.
 “Once the weather warms up and humidity increases, then your skin may not need as much hydrating and moisturizing, and it may be better able to tolerate active ingredients that could be drying or irritating.”

 The two types of exfoliation, chemical and physical, can be incorporated into your springtime skincare routine, depending on your specific needs and preferences.
 “Chemical exfoliation is the act of removing the top layer of the skin by using various acids to smooth, soften and brighten the skin, or to make products penetrate deeper — some of my favorites include glycolic acid, lactic acid or salicylic acid,” says Guanche.